 — McDonald’s (@McDonalds) October 7, 2017

 I grabbed my Morty cosplay (a yellow shirt) and headed out to an Atlanta McDonald’s at noon, two hours before the promotion was scheduled to begin.
-Two customers drove all night from Alabama and arrived at 6 AM.
+The restaurant was already packed.
+Apparently, two customers drove all night from Alabama and arrived at 6 AM.
 As the group of Rick and Morty fans grew closer to 100 people, the restaurant announced they only had 17 packets of Szechuan Sauce.
 According to twitter, every other McDonald’s either had around twenty or zero packets, again with lines of over 100 people.

 In an attempt to distance themselves from a show with dark, twisted adult humor while still capitalizing on its fan base, McDonald’s made the posters a similar art style without making a direct reference.
 The end result feels like they’re promoting an imitation show designed to fool grandmas into buying the wrong gifts.
 Personally, I find this more amusing than insulting.

-There was a raffle.
+There was a raffle, called out in order from 1 to 100.
 I drew number 86.
-By the time my number was called, everything was gone.
 As a consolation prize, I received a postcard advertising McDonald’s new chicken nuggets.
 Alright.

 Fortunately, a friend drew number 10, received the sauce, and shared it with me.
 The two customers from Alabama were able to try it as well.